Form

 Wilful failure to seek approval or notify when required is a criminal offence.

-Information about the flight and persons on board is used by Border Force, HMRC and Police.
+Information about flights and persons on board is used by Border Force, HMRC, the Police and the National Crime Agency for immigration, customs and policing purposes.
 Information about their processing of personal information including from GARs can be found in the following privacy information notices:

-Or the privacy information notice for the police area into which your flight is departing or arriving.
+Or the privacy information notice for the police area into which the flight is departing or arriving.

 Where aircraft can arrive and depart